New Hampshire Birth Records Search

 Where to Obtain a New Hampshire Birth Certificate

-You can have a New Hampshire birth records search performed and get a copy of your birth certificate at any local town clerk’s office, or you can mail in your paperwork to: NH department of state, division of vital records administration, registration / certification , 9 ratification way, concord, nh 03301-2410.
+You can have a New Hampshire birth records search performed and get a copy of your birth certificate at any local town clerk’s office, or you can mail in your paperwork to: NH department of vital records administration, registration/certification, 9 ratification way, concord, NH 03301-2410.
 If you get a copy from a local office, you can have it within minutes.

-New Hampshire charges a $15 non-refundable fee for New Hampshire birth record searches and certificates.
+The state charges a $15 non-refundable fee for searching NH birth records and certificates.
 Make all checks payable to Treasurer-State of New Hampshire.
 Each additional copy is $10.